 Religion was strongly part of my childhood in both my education and upbringing in the catholic tradition.
 In addition, I and my three brothers did a lot of sports and went on many adventures in Europe (e.g. climbing mountains, canoeing on wild rivers) till our parents divorced when I was 13.
 We continued to live with our mom.
 Life changed in many ways.
 Despite difficult times, we were all fortunate to do well in education throughout our childhood.

 I decided to study sports-marketing & management (at Rotterdam University of Applied Sciences) when I was almost 17.
 Though I enjoyed that – and also had some part-time related jobs related to it – the big questions of life that I knew from the world of religion were always beneath the surface.

-At the same time when I read Sophie’s world I also learned about Tibet, the xivth Dalai Lama and Buddhism.
-Meditation became directly part of my life with my my first long relationship that lasted about six beautiful years.
+At the same time when I read Sophie’s world, I also learned about Tibet, the xivth Dalai Lama and Buddhism.
+Meditation became directly part of my life with my first long relationship that lasted about six beautiful years.
 We travelled to India in 2011 together and did a Tibetan-Buddhist retreat in Dharamsala.
-Soon I became a buddhist practitioner.
-At first this meant that I was looking for ways to make this part of my life in The Netherlands.
-Among other things, volunteering in prison & becoming a mindfulness-trainer for both adults (tradition of MBSR) & young adults (.b – mindfulness in schools project).
-During this period I also studied buddhist philosophy as a member of Nalandabodhi and became a student of the founder of that group & buddhist teacher Dzogchen Ponlop Rinpoche.
+Soon I became a Buddhist practitioner.
+At first, this meant that I was looking for ways to make this part of my life in The Netherlands.
+Among other things, volunteering in prison & becoming a mindfulness trainer for both adults (tradition of MBSR) & young adults (.b – mindfulness in schools project).
+During this period I also studied Buddhist philosophy as a member of Nalandabodhi and became a student of the founder of that group & Buddhist teacher Dzogchen Ponlop Rinpoche.

 Please feel free to contact me for questions, workshops/sessions or simply to share something.